-- the matters described in Note 13, Commitments and Contingencies, in the Notes to Condensed Consolidated Financial Statements, in addition to the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for our former Moosup facility; - deferred compensation payments to former directors and officers; - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - interest payments on outstanding debt; - income tax payments; - operating lease payments; - capital expenditures; - repurchases of common stock under the 2015 Share Repurchase Program; - payment of dividends; - · costs associated with the start-up of new aerospace programs; and - the extension of payment terms by our customers and delays in letter of credit funding.
+- the matters described in Note 13, Commitments and Contingencies, in the Notes to Condensed Consolidated Financial Statements, in addition to the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for our former Moosup facility; - · deferred compensation payments to former directors and officers; - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - · interest payments on outstanding debt; - income tax payments; - operating lease payments; - capital expenditures; - repurchases of common stock under the 2015 Share Repurchase Program; - payment of dividends; - · costs associated with the start-up of new aerospace programs; and - the extension of payment terms by our customers and delays in letter of credit funding.

-In addition to the items listed above we anticipate receiving approximately \$97.2 million in 2018 as an advance payment under a JPF DCS contract.
-As of June 29, 2018, we have received \$81.0 million related to this advance payment.
+In addition to the items listed above, we have received \$97.2 million in advance payments for a JPF DCS contract in 2018.